 Authentic Homemade Garam Masala Recipe that can be made in no time, with fragrant toasted whole spices.
-Elevate your Indian cooking to a whole new level with this traditional Punjabi Garam Masala!
+Elevate your Indian cooking to a whole new level with this easy Punjabi Garam Masala!

-Frankly, there is not one single recipe for Garam Masala, similar to Chai Masala.
-You will find that every region and every family has their own traditional recipe for Garam Masala, that gets passed down from generation to generation.
+Frankly, there is no single recipe for Garam Masala similar to Chai Masala.
+You will find that every region and every family has their own traditional recipe for Garam Masala, which gets passed down from generation to generation.

-In some recipes you will see I use whole spices, such as my mom's chicken curry.
-While in many other recipes, I add the ground Garam Masala.
-Indians are used to eating around the whole spices, but if you are worried about fishing out whole spices, then using this Garam Masala blend is a great way to add the flavor.
+In some recipes, you will see I use whole spices, such as my mom’s chicken curry.
+While in many other recipes, I add ground Garam Masala.
+Indians are used to eating around the whole spices, but if you are worried about fishing out whole spices, then using this Garam Masala blend is a great way to add flavor to the dish.

 Garam Masala is a spice you can add to any curry, and it will add a wonderful fragrance right away!